 Many clients believe that if they do not have an office in the state, they do not have “nexus” in the state that makes them subject to sales tax.
 However, slight physical presence, like a one-day visit to a trade show can create the required “nexus” or connection to obligate the seller to collect sales tax.
 In increasingly more states, physical presence is not even required- mere “economic nexus” created by sales to customers in the state can create a tax obligation.
 Also, while services are generally not subject to sales tax, there are, in fact, a number of states, like New York and Texas, which are taxing SaaS.

 Philip Stein and Associates recognizes the opportunity that the U.S. market represents for our clients and we also recognize the growing trend of state tax authorities conducting sales tax audits in their quest for additional revenue.
-We counsel our clients about sales tax best practices before making sales to the U.S. market and we assist them in registering for sales tax, filing sales tax returns, as well as represent them in audits and voluntary disclosure proceedings.
+In light of the Wayfair case, anyone selling products to end users in the U.S. may be subject to sales tax and an analysis is highly recommended.